Wix.com Ltd. (WIX) Shares Plummet Below 1-Year High

-The stock of Wix.com Ltd. (NASDAQ: WIX) has decreased by -4.77 when compared to last closing price of 88.74.
-Despite this, the company has experienced a -2.63% fall in its stock price over the last five trading sessions.
+The stock price of Wix.com Ltd. (NASDAQ: WIX) has dropped by -4.86 compared to previous close of 77.93.
+Despite this, the company has seen a fall of -12.27% in its stock price over the last five trading days.
 Barron’s reported on 09/19/22 that Wix Stock Surges as Starboard Amasses Stake.
 Analysts Like It.

 Is It Worth Investing in Wix.com Ltd. (NASDAQ: WIX) Right Now?